 - Motivation: The person may neglect everyday activities, including self-care.
-They may experience also catatonia, during which they are barely able to talk or move.
+They may also experience catatonia, during which they can barely talk or move.

-- Emotional expression: The person may respond inappropriately or not at all to sad or happy occasions.
+- Emotional expression: The person may respond inappropriately or not at all on sad or happy occasions.

-- Social life: The person may withdraw socially, possibly through fear that somebody is going to harm them.
+- Social life: The person may withdraw socially, possibly through fear that somebody will harm them.

 - Communication: The person’s unusual thought and speech patterns can make it difficult for them to communicate with others.

 Many people with schizophrenia do not realize that they are unwell.
-Hallucinations and delusions can seem very realistic to a person who is experiencing them.
-This can make it hard to convince the individual to take medication.
-They may fear the side effects or believe that the medication will harm them.
+Hallucinations and delusions can seem very real to a person who is experiencing them.
+This can make it hard to convince the individual to seek treatment or take medication.
+They may fear the side effects or believe that medication will harm them.

-Schizophrenia usually appears when a person is in their late teens or older, but it can also affect children.
-Learn more about childhood schizophrenia here. /articles/192104.php
+Schizophrenia usually appears in a person’s late teens or older, but it can also affect children.

 For example, the following factors might all contribute to the development of schizophrenia:

-If there is no history of schizophrenia in a family, the chances of developing it are less than 1%.
-However, a person’s risk rises if one of their parents has a diagnosis of it.
+If there is no history of schizophrenia in a family, the chances of developing it are low.
+However, a person’s risk rises if one of their parents has a diagnosis of schizophrenia.

 A chemical imbalance in the brain

-Schizophrenia appears to develop when there is an imbalance of a neurotransmitter called dopamine, and possibly also serotonin, in the brain.
+Schizophrenia appears to develop when there is an imbalance of the neurotransmitter dopamine and possibly serotonin in the brain.